feroz-crash/house-price-prediction/README.md

 This project predicts residential home sale prices in Ames, Iowa using **Linear Regression**, built deliberately from first principles rather than treated as a black box.
 Every major concept in linear regression is covered end-to-end on a single real dataset: simple and multiple regression derived from raw matrix algebra, gradient descent implemented by hand, all five LINE assumptions tested statistically, regularization (Ridge / Lasso / ElasticNet) tuned via cross-validation, and rigorous evaluation through K-Fold validation and learning curves.

 **Goal:** predict `SalePrice` for a home from its physical, locational, and qualitative attributes — while being able to explain *why* the model predicts what it does, not just *what* it predicts.

+**Final result:** a cross-validated Ridge Regression model explaining **95.3%** of price variation, selected specifically for its stability across data splits, not just its raw accuracy.

 ---